libraminh/nfq/README.md

 ### Introduction:
-Ap Application get data from NASA
+An Application get data from NASA

 ### Features:
 - Search data from NASA